 In 1994, the Ladies Auxiliary became The Auxiliary to the Sandy Spring Fire Department – an official institution to the fire department.
 Currently, we have 40 members.

 The purpose of the Auxiliary from its inception has been to aid and support the Sandy Spring Volunteer Fire Department.
 The ways and means are somewhat different today than what they were in the 1930’s, but the spirit has not changed.

 The Auxiliary has supported the fire department, as well as the community at large.
-The Auxiliary’s function is to support the men and women of the Sandy Spring Volunteer Fire Department include getting the canteen out to a fire; making a sizable contribution toward a purchase of fire equipment or helping with the Fire Department’s annual Open House.
-The Auxiliary has also supported other community efforts such as the Olney Day Parades, National Night Out, and 9-11 Vigil.
+The Auxiliary’s function is to support the men and women of the Sandy Spring Volunteer Fire Department include getting the canteen out to a fire, making a sizable contribution toward a purchase of fire equipment, or helping with the Fire Department’s annual Open House.
+The Auxiliary has also supported other community efforts such as the Olney Days Parade, National Night Out, and the Annual 9-11 Rememberance.

 - Olney Days